Words By Rob Griggs, US Army (Retired).

 Before I made the decision to add “be a better mentor” to my list of resolutions, I wanted to be sure that I understand what I was signing up to do.
 What benefits – if any –would be derived from this change?
 I needed to determine what it would take to be the better mentor to see if this would have an appreciable effect comparative to the effort.
 So I spent some time contemplating how it could all play out.

 If I want to be a better counselor or advisor, I really need to increase my reading on leadership.
 I haven’t been one to read only military leadership books, believing in finding great value in reading about leadership from all facets of society – business leadership, political leadership, educational leadership and yes, military leadership – so I need to increase my professional reading in those areas to give me the base of knowledge required from the best mentors.
 I also need to understand personal dynamics better, read more about how people think, act, react and even become learned on being more efficient as a leader.
 Maybe I might take a college class in an area that will help me understand and relate to people even better.
-More reading, education and other forms of self-improvement are all areas that I concluded would help me have the information, knowledge and wisdom to be a very good mentor.
+More reading, education and other forms of self-improvement are all areas that I concluded would help me have the information, knowledge, and wisdom to be a very good mentor.
 But then if I remain committed to growing my skill set in all of those areas to be a better mentor, wouldn’t that make me that much better of a leader as well?

 One could say that you could adopt the “self-improvement” plan without accepting the commitment to being a better mentor, and that’s true.
 But I would offer that for many military veterans, the personal drive to not disappoint our former soldiers is a greater motivator than the desire to commit to self-improvement.
-We are more likely to be driven to excel as to not disappoint those that seek our counsel or guidance than we are to consistently work hard to improve ourselves.
+We are more likely to be driven to excel as to not disappoint those that seek our counsel or guidance that we are to consistently work hard to improve ourselves.

-I am convinced that through the process of being a better mentor, I will in fact become a much better leader.
-Being a better leader will definitely help in my post-military career because leadership skills and expertise are the most-prominent qualities veterans bring to the civilian world, making us exceptionally attractive to business leaders, businesses and corporations.
+I am convinced that through the process of being a better mentor, I will, in fact, become a much better leader.
+Being a better leader will definitely help in my post-military career because leadership skills and expertise are the most-prominent qualities veterans bring to the civilian world, making us exceptionally attractive to business leaders, businesses, and corporations.

 But the real reward of being a better mentor is the feeling of helping those that served us so well.
 All of us have felt the satisfaction of seeing one of our former subjects succeed, directly or indirectly because of a guiding hand or advice.
 Regardless of what was going on at any point in my professional life, I could always manage a smile when I heard that words or recommendations that I offered made a difference in the life of some young future leader.